Welcome to Breakthrough2Change Counselling

 COUPLE THERAPY: Emotionally-Focused Couple Therapy to help to restore connection & overcome conflict & distress in couple relationships

-Russell is a accredited professional Counsellor / Psychotherapist with a MSc degree in Person-Centred Experiential (PCE) Psychotherapy.
-He also has a diploma in CBT.
+Russell is an accredited professional Counsellor / Psychotherapist with a MSc degree in Person-Centred Experiential (PCE) Psychotherapy.
+He also has a diploma in Cognitive Behavioural Therapy (CBT) and is a Certified Emotion-Focused Therapist for individuals (EFT-I).
 Currently working in private practice, from his home near Boston in Lincolnshire, he offers counselling/psychotherapy for adult clients including individuals, couples and family members.
 Sessions can take place online or in-person.

 Previously, Russell was a registered nurse for almost 20 years and gained a wealth of experience helping and supporting others through their mental health difficulties and emotional distress.
 Following his nursing career, Russell joined the NHS Improving Access to Psychological Therapies (IAPT) service and was employed as a Counsellor.
 Here he was a Counsellor for patients who suffered with depression.